Ayoub-BL/Reddit_Clone_Backend_Spring/README.md

 - Spring Security
 - Spring JPA (Hibernate)
 - MySQL Database
-- Angular ( frontend )
+- Angular - HTML & ✨Bootstrap✨ ( frontend ) - coming soon...
-- HTML & ✨Bootstrap✨

 ## Installation
+- In this commit, I made some major changes.
+The application now uses JWT and it responds with the KeyStore `reddit_clone_backend_spring.jks` but this file in `.gitignore` has been ignored and, in consequence, you must add your own KeyStore to your project.
+So it is highly recommended that you take a look at how to create a KeyStore on [link-1] and [link-2].
+- When it is done, you can re-configure your KeyStore Alias, Password and file path in the class JwtProvider.
-First, you need to run `phpMyAdmin` (your MySQL database manager system), then run the application with Elipse IDE.
+- After that, you need to run `phpMyAdmin` (your MySQL database manager system), then run the application with Elipse IDE.
-💡 `You don't need to create the database manually, it will be created automatically` 😉
+💡 `You don't need to create the database manually, it will be created automatically`.
+- Enjoy 😉

 ## Tests - Screenshots
 #### Sign up